-Fashion has its share of lows in history.
-There were moments when a new fashion trend became popular for the wrong reason and people phased it out after some time.
+Fashion has had its share of lows in history.
+There were moments when a new fashion trend became popular for the wrong reason and people phased it after some time.

-One of the weirdest fashion items of the early twentieth century, corset was a necessity for the women in the past to look slim and petite.
-The item could press their waist for several inches to help them achieve the hour-glass figure.
-But it came at the cost of broken ribs, deformed spine and damage to internal organs.
+One of the weirdest fashion items of the early twentieth century, the corset was a necessity for women in the past to look slim and petite.
+The item could press their waist for several inches to help them achieve the hourglass figure.
+But it came at the cost of broken ribs, a deformed spine, and damage to internal organs.

 Besides, it took a good amount of time for the women to lace this clothing piece around their waist.
 Corset faded from the fashion scene during the 1920s as the women started using the better inner alternatives to accentuate their body.

 However, corset continued to be part of women’s clothing as a prop to support their outfit.
 It is commonly used underneath the gowns to get the right style for the dress.

 The idea of hobble skirt was conceived by the French designerPaul Poiret who saw Mrs. Hart O. Berg, an American lady who boarded on the airplane invented by the Wright Brothers.
 Before she got on the plane, she tied the skirt at the ankles with a string to avoid it from getting blown by the air.So when she got off the plane, Paul noticed her dress and got impressed by itslook.

 The French designeris credited with commerciallyintroducing the first hobble skirt, though this claim is disputed.
 The lack of mobility is one downside of this dress that eventually led to its decline in popularity during World War I since the women needed less restrictive dress to work as a volunteer in the war.
 It is still remembered as one of the hottest trend of the early 1900s era.